google/earthengine-api/python/examples/AppEngine/hello-world/README.md

 Build the app
 -------------

-From within the trendy-lights folder, run:
+From within the hello-world folder, run:

     . ./build.sh